 How do you create gravy without flour?
-You can make gravy without flour by using cornstarch, potato starch, tapioca starch, or arrowroot powder instead.
+You can make gravy without flour using cornstarch, potato starch, tapioca starch, or arrowroot powder.
 Any of these alternatives can be used to thicken your gravy.
 Flour is utilized as a thickening factor in most gravy recipes.

 Flour is a good choice because it has no taste, is affordable, and does not lump.
 There are, however, other thickening agents that can be used in place of flour if you need to prepare gravy without it.

 The following are techniques to make gravy without flour:

 Continue reading to find out how to make gravy without flour, as well as simple flourless gravy recipes.

 What’s the difference between making gravy with cornstarch and flour?
 Cornstarch has a higher thickening power than wheat flour because it is made entirely of starch, whereas flour contains some protein.

 For the same thickening ability, you normally require a little less cornstarch than flour.

 However, in this procedure, we use equal amounts of flour and cornstarch because we alter the amount of liquid we add and reduce the gravy by boiling it to achieve the right thickness.